mattstein/astro-imgproxy/README.md

 ## Usage

-Once you’ve installed the plugin and added environment variables for your imgproxy instance, you’ll need to add `?imgproxy` URL parameters to images you’d like to transform.
+By default, the remark plugin doesn’t change anything.

-By default, no images in your project will be changed.
-Only those with the URL param will be prepped for imgproxy.
+To use it, you’ll need to add `?imgproxy` params to any absolute image URLs you’d like to transform.

 The URL param’s argument should be a comma-separated list of imgproxy [processing options](https://docs.imgproxy.net/generating_the_url?id=processing-options).